taogen-docs/resources-of-learning/#cs-foundations.md

 - Modern Compiler Implementation in C (2004) by Andrew W. Appel (**虎书**)
 - Advanced Compiler Design and Implementation (1997) by Steven Muchnick (**鲸书**)
 - Concepts, Techniques, and Models of Computer Programming (2004) by Peter Van Roy, Seif Haridi
 - Crafting Interpreters (2021) by Robert Nystrom
+- My First Language Frontend with LLVM Tutorial [HTML](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html)

 Some More